-3-15 RUN TIME (TIMER MODE)-12, 3, 6, 9 MINUTES: Selects the time in r operate the engine until the system "times out".
-This is the maximum oper ninutes that the system will Departe the engine until the system "times out".
-This is the maximum oper ation period and the system may be shut down using a shutdown at any time.
-Using the Bitwriter®, the run time e can be programmed for any duration from 1-16 minutes.
+Selects the time in minutes that the system 3-15 RUN TIME (TIMER MODE)-12, 3, 6, 9 MINUTES: will operate the engine until the system "times out".
+This is the maximum operation period and the system may be shut down using a shutdown at any time.
+Using the Bitwriter®, the run time can be programmed for any duration from 1-16 minutes.